Service to the Community Policy

 To ensure that all patrons can enjoy the Library’s facilities and to protect the safety of patrons and staff members, the NWPL shall enforce the following Rules of Conduct.

-• Smoking is not permitted on Library property.
+• Smoking/vaping is not permitted on Library property.
 Tobacco products, tobacco paraphernalia, drugs, drug paraphernalia, and alcohol (open or closed) shall not be visible to the public at any time.
+Alcohol is permitted at sanctioned library events.

 • No more than two patrons at a time may be at one computer terminal.

-• Disruptive, harassing or threatening behavior or language is not allowed.
+• Actions and behavior that interfere with a patrons use of the library is not permitted.
+Disruptive, harassing, or threatening behavior or language is not allowed.

-• Patrons should keep personal items with them.
+• Patrons should keep personal items with them and neatly contained.
 The Library is not responsible for lost or stolen items.

 • Pathways, stairs, and doorways are to be kept clear of personal belongings and are not to be used as a location for congregating.

-• Speaking on cell phones is limited to the foyer area.
+• Speaking on cell phones is limited to the foyer area or outside.

 • No weapons of any kind in the Library or on the Library grounds unless carried by a law enforcement officer.